-The RETELL initiative (Rethinking Equity in the Teaching of English Language Learners) represents a commitment to address the persistent gap in academic proficiency experienced by ELL students.
-At the heart of this initiative are training and licensure requirements for the Sheltered English Immersion (SEI) Endorsement, which core academic teachers of ELLs and principals/assistant principals and supervisors/directors who supervise or evaluate such teachers must obtain.
+The RETELL initiative (Rethinking Equity in the Teaching of English Language Learners) represents a commitment to address the persistent gap in academic proficiency experienced by EL students.
+At the heart of this initiative are training and licensure requirements for the Sheltered English Immersion (SEI) Endorsement, which core academic and career vocational teachers of ELs and principals/assistant principals and supervisors/directors who supervise or evaluate such teachers must obtain.

-Only core academic teachers who were assigned an ELL or administrators who supervise/evaluate core academic teachers who were assigned ELLs during their districts' cohort years are required to obtain the SEI Endorsement prior to July 1, 2016.
-Under 603 CMR 7.15 and 603 CMR 14.07 those CATs who were assigned an ELL at any point during their districts' cohort years and who fail to earn an SEI Endorsement by the time designated for their cohort, will not be eligible to renew, advance, or extend their educator license when it is due for such action until they earn an SEI Endorsement.
+Only core academic teachers who were assigned an EL or administrators who supervise/evaluate core academic teachers who were assigned ELs during their districts' cohort years are required to obtain the SEI Endorsement prior to July 1, 2016.
+Under 603 CMR 7.15 and 603 CMR 14.07 those CATs who were assigned an EL at any point during their districts' cohort years and who fail to earn an SEI Endorsement by the time designated for their cohort, will not be eligible to renew, advance, or extend their educator license when it is due for such action until they earn an SEI Endorsement.

-Prior to July 1, 2016 a CAT who was never assigned an ELL during their district's cohort years is not required to earn the Endorsement.
+Prior to July 1, 2016 a CAT who was never assigned an EL during their district's cohort years is not required to earn the Endorsement.

-After July 1, 2016, any unendorsed CAT who is assigned an ELL will have 12 months from the time of that assignment to earn the SEI Endorsement.
+After July 1, 2016, any unendorsed CAT who is assigned an EL will have 12 months from the time of that assignment to earn the SEI Endorsement.

 Any educator who wishes to earn the SEI endorsement may enroll in an endorsement course for a cost through one of the state-approved vendors.
 Information about for-cost courses can be found at For-Cost Courses webpage.